Affordable Care Act: Actions to hinder implementation

+Perceived inadequacies

+In December 2009, former DNC chairman and former Vermont governor Howard Dean called the ACA "a bigger bailout for the insurance industry than AIG" and "an insurance company's dream".
+He viewed the bill's end form as a death of the health care reform effort.

+In his 2011 book Remedy and Reaction, Paul Starr, the former senior advisor for Bill Clinton's health care reform plan, notes that the ACA did not make health insurance a right and did not make medical care free at the point of service.
+He criticizies the ACA on the grounds that some lower-income individuals still cannot afford treatment and go without care "if health care and insurance are treated as ordinary commodities".

+The ACA's critics often cite its inability to control costs and lower deductibles, the difficulty for average people to compare plans, lack of a strong public option, and inadequate regulations on or alternatives (such as co-operatives) to large corporate health care companies.

 Implementation

 In 2010 small business tax credits took effect.
 Then Pre-Existing Condition Insurance Plan (PCIP) took effect to offer insurance to those who had been denied coverage by private insurance companies because of a preexisting condition.
 By 2011, insurers had stopped marketing child-only policies in 17 states, as they sought to escape this requirement.
 In National Federation of Independent Business v.
 Sebelius the Supreme Court allowed states to opt out of the Medicaid expansion.

 In 2013, the Internal Revenue Service ruled that the cost of covering only the individual employee would be considered in determining whether the cost of coverage exceeded 9.5% of income.
 Family plans would not be considered even if the cost was above the 9.5% income threshold.
 On July 2 Obama delayed the employer mandate until 2015.
 The launch for both the state and federal exchanges was beset by management and technical failings.
 HealthCare.gov, the website that offers insurance through the exchanges operated by the federal government, crashed on opening and suffered many problems.
 Operations stabilized in 2014, although not all planned features were complete.

 The Government Accountability Office released a non-partisan study in 2014 that concluded the administration had not provided "effective planning or oversight practices" in developing the exchanges.
 In Burwell v.
 Hobby Lobby the Supreme Court exempted closely held corporations with religious convictions from the contraception rule.
 At the beginning of the 2015, 11.7 million had signed up (ex-Medicaid).
 By the end of the year about 8.8 million consumers had stayed in the program.
 Congress repeatedly delayed the onset of the "Cadillac tax" on expensive insurance plans first until 2020 and later until 2022 and repealed it in late 2019.